radhika-kapoor/radhika-kapoor/README.md

 ## Fun Fact
-I hit the gym, strum the guitar, and write code — keeping both my body and mind in shape!
+I hit the gym, strum the guitar, and write code